anguslin/mcp-capitol-trades-server/README.md

 ### Example Prompts

-**Basic Usage:**
+**Basic Queries:**
 ```
-"Get politician trades for Microsoft in the last 90 days"
+"Show me all politician trades for Apple"
-"What trades did politicians make in Apple stock recently?"
+"What did Nancy Pelosi trade recently?"
-"Show me all Tesla trades by politicians in the last 180 days"
-"Show me all Democrat buys in the last 90 days"
+"Get Democrat buys in the last 90 days"
-"Get all trades by Nancy Pelosi in the last 365 days"
-"What Republican sells happened in the last 30 days?"
 ```

-**Analysis Queries:**
+**Analytics Queries:**
 ```
-"Get politician trades for Microsoft and show me who bought, who sold, and at what prices"
-"Find all Tesla trades by Democrats and Republicans separately.
-Which party has more trades?"
-"Show me all politician trades in Apple during the last quarter (90 days) with prices"
-"Get trades for both Google and Microsoft in the last 180 days.
-Which stock has more politician activity?"
+"What stocks are politicians buying the most?"
+"Show me assets with strong buy momentum"
+"What are Democrats vs Republicans buying?"
+"Get detailed stats for Nancy Pelosi's trading"
 ```

-### Usage Tips
+### Tips

-1. **Use specific stock names:** Search by company name (e.g., "Apple") or ticker (e.g., "AAPL")
+- Search by company name or ticker (e.g., "Apple" or "AAPL")
-2. **Time period options:** Choose from 30, 90, 180, or 365 days
-3. **Price information:** The tool extracts actual trade prices from Capitol Trades
-4. **Complete data:** Each trade includes politician info, dates, transaction type, size, and price
-5. **Multiple trades:** The tool returns all matching trades for the stock and time period
+- Supports ETFs and bonds too (e.g., "VOO", "VBTLX")
+- All parameters are optional for flexible queries

 ## Development